Good Day! (TV program): Synopsis

-Format and early years
+Early years

+Launch, format, and original on-air staff

+WCVB-TV, which had signed on the air one year before the premiere of Good Morning!, developed the show as a part of their effort to produce more local programming than any other network affiliate in the country.
+Bruce Marson, who had produced the first season of WGBH-TV's successful children's series Zoom, was hired by WCVB management to launch the new 90-minute live morning variety program they were creating.

 Good Day!, which first premiered in 1973 as Good Morning!, was a morning variety program with light news features, but with an overall focus on interviews with celebrities and experts in particular fields, along with a regular amount of musical, dance and scripted theater performances.
 Interviews with politicians and other key newsmakers were also featured, often conducted right in WCVB's studios on the program's set, but sometimes done via satellite.
 The show would also conduct special segments, or entire broadcasts, outdoors at several different Boston-area events, with the hosts interacting with event participants—and the general public—as they staged their activities.

-The program's original hosts were John Willis, Janet Langhart and Mortisha Palmer.
-After the first year, Palmer left the program, and it was the on-screen camaraderie of Willis and Langhart that became synonymous with the program.
+The original hosts of Good Morning! were John Willis, Janet Langhart and Mortisha Palmer.
+Ken Stahl was also a featured remote/on-location host during the first several years of the show.
+Longtime Boston TV personality Frank Avruch, who hosted several locally-produced shows at WCVB in addition to serving as the station's booth announcer, was a regular contributor on Good Morning!, hosting segments with a focus on arts and entertainment.
+After the first year, Palmer left the program, and it was the on-screen camaraderie of Willis and Langhart that became synonymous with the show.

 For much of its run, Good Day! was broadcast live from a set that merged both a large, sweeping living room area with a sizeable kitchen, the latter of which was used very often for cooking segments.
 In the mid-to-late 1980s, the in-studio set came to resemble more of a giant, elegant-looking open foyer, with a kitchen island moved into the center for the cooking segments.
-Good Day! also broke ground by taking its entire production on the road and broadcasting from locations outside of the Boston area and around the world—a feat of which was considered exceptional for a locally-produced program.
+Good Day! also broke ground by taking its entire production on the road and broadcasting from locations outside of the Boston area and around the world—a feat of which was considered exceptional for a locally produced program.